fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 The goal of this chapter is to succinctly summarise the statistical theory of randomised experiments.

+Most online experiments appear very simple; we split traffic into two groups with different experiences and compare outcomes between groups.
+So how much statistical theory could we possibly need?

+Well, to experiment effectively, you do want to make sure you have

+1. a coherent definition of the causal effect effect you want to measure and a good way of estimating it,

+2. a way to differentiate signals from noise,

+3. a way to ensure your experiment has a good chance of picking up signals.

+First two are covered here.
+The third, which relates to the power of your experiment, is covered in @sec-power.

 ## Potential outcomes and outcome of interest